RESOStandards/transport/proposals/data-provenance.md

 * **TenantUoi** - String, nullable.
 The OrganizationId of the tenant.
 * **SubtenantUoi** - String, nullable.
 The OrganizationId of the subtenant.
 This is optional, but if SubtenantUoi is provided then TenantUoi MUST be present.

-**Deprecation Notice**: TenantUoi and Subtenant will replace the existing OriginatingSystemKey, OriginatingSystemName, OriginatingSystemId, SourceSystemKey, SourceSystemName, SourceSystemId fields as the mechanism for querying a given organizations data set at the top level and the existing fields will be deprecated.
+**Deprecation Notice**: TenantUoi and SubtenantUoi will replace the existing OriginatingSystemKey, OriginatingSystemName, OriginatingSystemId, SourceSystemKey, SourceSystemName, SourceSystemId fields as the mechanism for querying a given organizations data set at the top level and the existing fields will be deprecated.
 They can still be present in a system as long as the TenantUoi, SubtenantUoi, and Provenance records are provided, when applicable.

 There are also OriginatingSystem and SourceSystem expansions defined.
-They will be deprecated in favor for Tenant and Subtenant expansions and additional system information can be found in the Provenance record.
+They will be deprecated in favor for TenantOrganization and SubtenantOrganization expansions and additional system information can be found in the Provenance record.

 ### Section 2.3: Authoritative and Local Identifiers